edgexfoundry/device-sdk-go/README.md

   -r
   --registry
         Indicates the service should use the registry.
-  -i
+  -s
-  -ignoreVersion
+  -skipVersionCheck
-        Indicates the service should ignore version check error.
+        Indicates the service should skip the Core Service's version compatibility check.
 ```

 Examples: